Dialysis & Pregnancy

 Is the risk of pregnancy the same after a kidney transplant?

 A successful kidney transplant means that you are no longer required to undergo dialysis.
-For this reason, the risks of pregnancy are much lower after a kidney transplant than during the dialysis obligation.
+For this reason, the risks of pregnancy are much lower after a kidney transplant than during the dialysis regimen.

 However, compared to "normal" pregnancies, your risk is still increased.
 It is recommended that you wait at least one year after a kidney transplant to conceive a child.
 Your anti-rejection medications need to be changed for pregnancy, otherwise there is a risk to your future child.
 Please consult with your medical team even before you try to get pregnant.